stormpath/stormpath-documentation/source/auth_n.rst

 If you'd like to know about how to configure SAML using just the REST API, please see :ref:`Configuring SAML via REST <saml-configuration-rest>`.

+If you'd like to understand the steps involved in a SAML login, see the :ref:`SAML Login Flow section <saml-flow>`.

 .. _saml-overview:

 5.5.1.
 Stormpath as a Service Provider
 --------------------------------------

 The specific use case that Stormpath supports is user-initiated single sign-on.
 In this scenario, a user requests a protected resource (e.g. your application).
-Your application, with the help of Stormpath, then confirms the users identity in order to determine whether they are able to access the resource.
+Your application, with the help of Stormpath, then confirms the user's identity in order to determine whether they are able to access the resource.
 In SAML terminology, the user is the **User Agent**, your application (along with Stormpath) is the **Service Provider**, and the third-party SAML authentication site is the **Identity Provider** or **IdP**.

 The broad strokes of the process are as follows: